q-viper/q-viper.github.io/_posts/2020-06-05-convolutional-neural-networks-from-scratch-on-python.md

 ### 3.2.3 Writing a `summary` method:
-Please refer to previous post for more explanation.
+Please refer to the previous post for more explanation.

 ```python
     def summary(self):